Schniz/fnm/docs/commands.md

-  default      Set a version as the default version current      Print the current Node.js version exec         Run a command within fnm context uninstall    Uninstall a Node.js version help         Print this message or the help of the given subcommand(s)
+  default      Set a version as the default version current      Print the current Node.js version exec         Run a command within fnm context uninstall    Uninstall a Node.js version [aliases: uni] help         Print this message or the help of the given subcommand(s)

 Options: